mowglixx/notes/content/Diary/2025/April/Sunday 13.md

 Do a minimum of 4 things from top to lowest priority with a time estimate

-- Study Multiverse Mission Values
+- ~~Study Multiverse Mission Values~~
-- Make MkDocs / some other CMS work from Obsidian
+- ~~Make MkDocs / some other CMS work from Obsidian~~
 - Watch a film with Sian
 - Fold Clothes
 ## Today's Opportunities

-Todays opportunities consists mainly of time, I have plenty of time to do things today with little distraction.
+- time, I have plenty of time to do things today with little distraction.
 I have an opportunity to improve my knowledge of Multiverse and the role I have applied for
 ## Today's Blockers

-Distraction, wasting time on the mkdocs setup on github
+- Distraction, wasting time on the mkdocs setup on github
 ## Todays Outcome

 {{REPLACEME}}